shariahgreen/WOU_Senior_Project/README.md

    - The excel spreadsheet of grading requirements per week.

 ### How Do I Get Started?
-The <a href="https://github.com/jmcworth/404notfoundproj/tree/master/Milestone5/GettingStarted.md">starting</a> file has information about how to clone and set up this project on your local machine and how to become a contributor.
+Our <a href="https://github.com/jmcworth/404notfoundproj/blob/master/Milestones/Milestone5/GettingStarted.md">Getting Started</a> file has information about how to clone and set up this project on your local machine and how to become a contributor.

 ### Contributing
-For contributing and coding guidelines when working on this project, see these <a href="https://github.com/jmcworth/404notfoundproj/tree/master/Milestone5/ContributingToProject.md">Guidelines</a>.
-Here is a list of <a href="https://github.com/jmcworth/404notfoundproj/tree/master/docs/contributing.md">contributors</a> to this project.
+To read our contributing and coding guidelines when working on this project, <a href="https://github.com/jmcworth/404notfoundproj/blob/master/Milestones/Milestone5/ContributingToProject.md">click here</a>.
+Here is a list of <a href="https://github.com/jmcworth/404notfoundproj/blob/master/Milestones/Milestone%201/contributing.md">contributors</a> to this project.

 ### Software Construction Process
-For this project, we are following Agile methodologies, specifically Disciplined Agile Delivery process framework.
-We follow a two-week sprint cycle that involves daily SCRUM meeting, weekly sprint planning sessions, and an end of sprint review and retrospective.
+For this project we are following Agile methodologies, specifically Disciplined Agile Delivery process framework.
+We follow a two-week sprint cycle that involves daily SCRUM meetings, weekly sprint planning sessions, and an end of sprint review and retrospective.
 To contribute to this project, one will need to be involved in this process with the 404 Not Found team.

 ### Tools, Configuration, and Packages
-<a href="https://github.com/jmcworth/404notfoundproj/tree/master/Milestone5/ToolsNeeded.md">Tools</a> is a list of all the software, libraries, tools, packages, and versions used on this project.
+<a href="https://github.com/jmcworth/404notfoundproj/blob/master/Milestones/Milestone5/ToolsNeeded.md">Tools</a> is a list of all the software, libraries, tools, packages, and versions used on this project.
 Make sure you are using the same ones to avoid any compatibility errors.